 SEO Housekeeping on Your Blog

-All this hard work on the content side won’t really pay off unless you also take care of some basic housekeeping on your blog.
+All this hard work on the content side won’t pay off unless you also take care of some basic housekeeping on your blog.

 Make sure that the page code is all in order (ask someone else to check if you are not sure) and submit a sitemap to Google.
 Page code should be well organized, minimal & W3C compliant.
 Though while in the start the code might be looking clean but over time, it’s usual to see different errors that slow down the page while updating anything.

 So better to have a regular checking on To remove extra whitespaces while coding, no broken and unpaired tags or broken links found in the code.
 Your Developer should make sure all are ok on these.
 Healthy code is easier for Google bots to crawl and a sitemap means Google can crawl all your content easily.